Is AARP Worth It? An In-Depth Review

 Financial Benefits

 Want to get your finances in order?
 Since AARP’s target membership age is 50 and older, they offer tools to help older adults.
+This includes a three-part program that covers budgeting and goal setting, creating a savings plan, protecting your assets, and managing debt.

 Check out AARP’s money tools for ways to maximize your Social Security benefits.
-You can also track health care costs and figure out when you will pay off your mortgage.
+You can also track healthcare costs and determine when you will pay off your mortgage.
+The Social Security Resource Center answers questions about retirement benefits, family considerations, and more.

 Other perks include resources to help you avoid scams and identity theft.
-Plus, you can get help when meeting with a financial advisor, with tax preparation and filing services and a variety of retirement resources.
+Plus, you can get help when meeting with a financial advisor, with tax preparation and filing services, and a variety of retirement resources.

 Job Search Assistance